PMET-public/module-data-install/README.md

 # Files
+### Settings
+*File Name* - settings.csv

+Optional file.
+This file contains settings used by the install process.
+This file is optional if you are adding data to a base installation.
+It will be used in a multi-store scenerio, or if you are going outside of some of the defaults.
+This will remove the requirement of having to use the included values in other data files.

+*Columns* - **name,value**
+*Recoginzed name/value pairs*
+**site\_code** - Default : base
+**store\_code** - Default : default
+**store\_view\_code** - Default : default
+**product\_image\_import\_directory** - Path from server root to directory where images should be read during product import.
+(TODO) Defaults to `<module with data files>\media\products`

+### Stores
-### stores.csv
+*File Name* - stores.csv

-This file is used to add and update Stores, Store Views and Root Categories.
+Optional file: This file is used to add and update Sites, Stores, Store Views and Root Categories.
 The codes provided in the file are used to determine if a new element will be created or updated.
 > Out of Scope: Updating of Codes and Root Category Name